Working Towards a Zambia Where Donkeys are Free from Suffering

 With your wonderful support, the Zambezi Working Donkey Project (ZWDP) are continuing in their mission to work towards a Zambia where donkeys are free from suffering, treated with compassion and valued by the people who rely on them.
 With help from your generous donations, they predict they can make great strides towards achieving this vision in the second half of 2025.

-During July, the team conducted three mobile clinics in various villages, where 158 donkeys were dipped, 64 were dewormed and 18 donkeys received wound treatment.
-They also replaced 11 inhumane oxen yokes with humane harnesses.
+During July, the team attended to no less than three emergency call outs and also conducted several mobile clinics in various villages, where they treated an incredible 240 working donkeys.
+Additionally, they replaced 11 inhumane oxen yokes with humane harnesses.

-July began with an emergency call.
+July began abruptly with an emergency call.
 A friend of ZWDP was travelling south when she saw a donkey hit by a car.
-The team rushed to the site of the accident where they found the donkey still alive but injured.
-A clinical exam suggested injury to the part of the spine attached closest to the donkey’s hind legs, which had left her back legs paralyzed.
-The donkey immediately received pain medication and the owner was located.
-The owner requested euthanasia and ZWDP’s veterinarian granted this request to relieve the donkey’s suffering.
+The team rushed to the site of the accident where they found the donkey alive but injured.
+A clinical exam suggested part of the spine closest to the donkey’s hind legs had been injured, which left her back legs paralysed.

 Miracle